Hawk Watching In Western Washington Classes 2021

 Join Sue Cottrell for a five session class, “Hawk Watching in Western Washington”.

-This class will teach you about different kinds of raptors, emphasizing field identification and the particularly fascinating element of winter behavior.
-Instructor Sue Cottrell has studied raptors and guided outdoor trips for over 25 years, and has a vast knowledge of local populations.
+This class will teach you about the 15 species of diurnal raptors that can be found in western WA, emphasizing field identification and the particularly fascinating element of winter behavior.
+It will also cover raptor terminology, migration, the daily and annual cycle, birding ethics, equipment and birding guides.
+Instructor Sue Cottrell has studied raptors and guided outdoor trips for over 30 years, and has a vast knowledge of local populations.

 From Bud Anderson of the Falcon Research Group-